-In fact, isn’t almost every standard fraternity rush event just some type of event we would otherwise expect to include alcohol no matter our age?
-Why else would a bunch of men gather in a room to speak to one another without any clear purpose but to get to know one another?
+In fact, isn’t almost every standard fraternity rush event just something we would otherwise expect to include alcohol no matter our age?

-I fully bought into the recruitment education I received at Stetson from Phired Up and later my fraternity.
+I fully bought into the recruitment education I received at Stetson from Phired Up Productions.
 It’s good stuff, and it is a great way to make friends regardless of the situation you’re in.
-Still, it’s strange to provide our men and women with all of this great advice to build friendships and to then force them into some unnatural, time-sensitive gauntlet to make the best possible first impression.
+Still, it is strange to provide our men and women with all of this great advice to build friendships and to then force them into some unnatural, time-sensitive gauntlet to make the best possible first impression.

 ^^Formal recruitment favors & idealizes first impressions^^

-All the while, the decision to join remains in the potential member’s hands.
+All the while, the decision to join, the true trump card, remains in the potential member’s hands.

 A fraternity or sorority who acts hastily does its reputation no favors.
-There is an equal amount of social pressure to get “the best people” as there is pressure not to look desperate.
-That’s science.
-Our formal recruitment processes have for too long propped up fraternities and sororities unwilling to make needed changes to how they operate.
+There is an equal amount of social pressure to get the most or best people as there is pressure to not appear desperate.
+Our formal recruitment processes have for too long propped up fraternities and sororities unwilling to make needed changes to their operations.

 Let students make friends how they make friends.
 You will learn far more as an adviser by observing their natural recruitment processes than by requiring that they pretend to value what you value for one or two weeks out of the year.
 Then, when we can identify which chapters recruit poorly or offensively, we can target our sermons to where they are most needed.